Finnish sauna: Electric sauna

 In city apartments, and in most public saunas, an electric sauna stove (sähkökiuas) is used, as it does not require open fire and offers additional features like time delay settings, thermostat and temperature limiter.
-Electric saunas usually do have kiuas stones piled over or around the heating element to allow löyly thrown onto them; either as an open, air circulating set-up or as a closed and insulated heat-storing one.
+Electric saunas usually have kiuas stones piled over or around the heating element to allow löyly thrown onto them, either as an open, air circulating set-up or as a closed and insulated heat-storing one.
 Electric saunas often allow the property manager to control the sauna independently from occupants and can limit the sauna's electricity use.
 The controls can be wireless and can offer additional settings for sauna lighting, ventilation and steam generating devices.
-An apartment buildings' sauna is typically offered a few times a week to occupants with dedicated hours for communal men's and women's sauna, and special hours for those who have requested apartment specific hours.
-People might prefer the more atmospheric wood stove sauna over an electric sauna, but for those living in urban apartment blocks that is rarely an option, and electric stoves are easier to use, more fire-safe, and do not produce wood litter.
-Optimal bathing conditions in electric saunas can be however reached with an aid of correctly positioned ventilation.
+An apartment building's sauna is typically offered a few times a week to occupants with dedicated hours for communal men's and women's sauna, and special hours for those who have requested apartment specific hours.
+People might prefer the more atmospheric wood stove sauna over an electric sauna, but for those living in urban apartment blocks, that is rarely an option, and electric stoves are easier to use, more fire-safe, and do not produce wood litter.

 Mobile saunas

 Scouts and various other youth organizations often have portable tent saunas.
-Saunas have been built into cars, buses, car trailers, tractor trailers or even bicycles and boats.
+Saunas have been built into cars, buses, car trailers, tractor trailers and even bicycles and boats.
 In Finland, there are companies that rent mobile saunas, and an annual mobile sauna event in Teuva.